 BERRIES, FRUIT, ETC.

-We lost our beds of strawberries in 2022... usually they pop back after the Japanese Beetles are done, but there was drought and excess heat in August and September and they just simply did not have a chance at recovery.
-I've applied manure to those beds and planted annuals in 2023 with the intention to replant them with strawberries for the 2024 season.
+We lost our strawberry plants in 2022... usually they pop back after the Japanese Beetles are done, but there was drought and excess heat in August and September and they just simply did not have a chance at recovery.
+I've replanted with an early harvest type of strawberry and am hoping for a harvest again in 2025.

-The rhubarb seemed to thrive (of course I was watering the heck out it) and I was able to sow the seeds from the plants that bolted and (fingers crossed) we'll have two (2) full beds to harvest from in 2024.
+The rhubarb seemed to thrive (of course I was watering the heck out it) and we now have two (2) full beds to harvest from in 2025.

 The hubby was able to harvest a substantial amount of native blackberries before the Japanese Beetles found the plants.
-He doesn't go through as many berries as he expects he will, so there are BLACKBERRIES IN THE FREEZER AVAILABLE FOR PURCHASE.
+He didn't go through as many berries as he thought he would, so there are BLACKBERRIES IN THE FREEZER AVAILABLE FOR PURCHASE.

 As always, if you haven't already told me about a crop that you want notification of when they are ready to be harvested, please contact me!